fabryandrea/data-circle-project-data-warehouse/project_description.md

 ---
 layout: post
-title: Project Blueprint
+title: Data Warehouse
 subtitle: Use the Blueprint to create a project
-categories: Front-End
+categories: Data-Circle
-tags: [front-end]
+tags: [data-circle]
 ---

-Dear ReDI member,
-this is a project blueprint/template which you can use to create a new project.
-Steps:
-1. Create a Copy of the Blueprint
-2. Fill out meta data (Title, subtitle, categories, tags
-3. Fill in the content for each section to describe the project
-4. Done!
-You can share the project now :)

 ## 1. Introduction
 - What is the project content about?
 - What is the problem we are solving with the project?
+Data warehouses are the backbone of company analytics.
+This project will familiarize you with the design and architecture of data warehouses.
+If you are interested in a data analyst, analytics engineer, or data engineer role, this project will give you an introduction to how these roles interact with data in production.

 ## 2. Project Brief
 - How is the student going to work on the project?
+You will collaborate with others delivering different parts of the same project.
 - What is the major challenge of the project?
+You will implement a data pipeline and a star schema data model, then use it for dashboards.

 ## 3. Learning Objective
 List the components / frameworks which the student is going to use / learn.
 Example below:

+- [x] concepts: data warehouses, Extract-Transform-Load, data modeling
-- [x] Routing
+- [x] BigQuery - massively parallel processing (MPP) data warehouse
-- [x] Local and Global State Management
-- [x] Hooks
+- [x] airbyte - ETL tool
-- [x] Lifecycles
+- [x] dbt - transformation tool
-- [x] Styling
+- [x] Metabase - BI tool

 ## 4. Minimum Acceptance Criteria
 What are the minimum criteria which the project should meet to be considered "done"?
-- [ ] Users are able to view the list of all restaurants that are returned from the API
+- [ ] Users are able to query data from Metabase
-- [ ] Users are able to check restaurants with specific categories/tags
+- [ ] Users are able to view a dashboard about book orders

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.